Idaho Central Credit Union Arena

 Long-span Timber Sports Arena

-One of the many unique features of this project is the portal frame that spans 120’ to allow for viewing from the secondary seating at the practice rink.
-Complex timber engineering was required to design the thrust connection between beam and column to transfer over 450,000 lb. of compression.
-Kingpost trusses span over 150 ft. across the main arena.
+One of the many unique features of this project is the efficient timber/steel portal frame that spans 120’ to allow for viewing from the secondary seating at the practice rink.
+The entire frame was pre-assembled on site into three large components to minimize work at height.
+Complex timber engineering was required to design the thrust connection between beam and column to transfer over 450,000 lbs. of compression.

-Our 3D model produced all the geometry and shop drawings required to produce the curved Glulam shapes.
-Our skilled shop team used our in-house CNC machine along with layout optimization to cut the desired shapes out of the actual curved billets we received from the Idaho manufacturers.
+Our skilled shop team used in-house CNC capabilities along with layout optimization to cut the desired shapes out of the actual curved billets we received from the Idaho manufacturers.
 We also “test fit” each of the major assemblies in our shop, ensuring fit prior to shipping the components to site.

 The entire portal frame was pre-assembled on site into three large components weighing over 50,000 lb. to minimize work at height.

-One of the key challenges was installation of heavy elements with a crane in the bowl.
-We used a parametric model of the trusses with genetic algorithms to perform a structural optimization on the trusses, significantly reducing the weight of the prefabricated pieces.
+The kingpost trusses span over 150 ft. across the main arena.
+One of the key challenges was installation of these heavy elements with a crane in the bowl.
+A parametric model of the trusses was created using genetic algorithms to perform a structural optimization on the trusses, while respecting aesthetic numerous objectives.
+This created structural efficiency and, importantly, reduced weights of the prefabricated pieces.
 This also allowed the project budget to be maintained.

 Outstanding Project New Buildings $30 Million to $80 Million